fusepool/fusepool-ner/README.md

 The enhancer engine can contains multiple NER instances, each instance is a separate module, and therefore each module has its own configuration page inside Stanbol Configuration Manager.
 It also means that different NER instances can be part of different enhancer chains.

-Currenty Fusepool-SMA has the following instances for English texts:
+Currenty Fusepool-NER has the following instances for English texts:
 * Default news-based domain: for extracting persons, location and organizations from English.
 * Mobile domain: technologies, device names and other concepts related to mobile communication.
 * Elements domain: Name of chemical elements from English texts.